 Add lines for the insole and outsole, the shape of the heel and peg.
 Beyond your basic outline, these lines add definition and dimension to your shoe.
-Once you’ve finished the linework, go over your final lines and use an rubber to clean up the drawing.
+Once you’ve finished the linework, go over your final lines and use an eraser to clean up the drawing.
 If you’re working digitally, you can simply make a new layer for this.

 4. Fill your shoe with colour.